 - Remember to bring a healthy snack to enjoy at break time

 - Ensure that you name each part of your uniform, as this makes it much easier to return any misplaced items!

-If you have any concerns or questions, please feel free to speak to me at the door after school, make an appointment with the office, or give me a call via the school office number.
+If you have any concerns or questions, please feel free to speak to me at the gate, at the door after school, make an appointment with the office, or give me a call via the school office number.

 Homework this term

 As you can see, we have lots to keep us busy in school.
 As a way of consolidating all of this new knowledge, the usual half-termly homework tasks will be sent home.
-As well as this, optional maths and English tasks will be set on Fridays, to be given in the following Wednesday.
+Additionally, children may bring home extra sheets to practise work relevant to that week.

 Half termly homework activities can be completed in any order.
 Once tasks have been completed, children can hand their book in to be marked.

 Reading is the most important activity to do at home, and both parents and children are encouraged to make a note in their reading log.
 We have a class reading record chart, and children who read 3 times a week or more outside of school will be rewarded with house points.

 As well as this, don't forget to participate in our Book Bingo challenge, which you should be able to locate in the back of the reading record books.
 You have until the end of the Spring term to complete as many challenges as you can!
 Each time you get 4-in-a-row, come and see me, and we can add your name to the raffle and our book bingo wall!